• Skip to primary navigation

 Sunflower oil – you want a neutral flavoured oil for this dish.
 I wouldn’t recommend using olive oil as it would change the flavour.
 If you prefer to blister the beans in a dry pan without using any oil, that is completely up to you.

-Oyster sauce – this is a thick sauce, readily available in the Asian section of most supermarkets.
+Oyster sauce - this is a thick sauce, readily available in the Asian section of most supermarkets.
 The main ingredients are oysters, water, salt, sugar and thickening agents.
-It is widely used in Asian cooking to provide a savoury or umami flavour, and it does not taste ‘fishy’ at all.
-Vegetarian versions are available, and they use soybeans and sometimes mushrooms instead of the oysters.
+It is widely used in Asian cooking to provide a savoury or umami flavour and does not taste 'fishy' at all.
+Vegetarian versions are available.
+They use soybeans and sometimes mushrooms instead of the oysters.

 Dark soy sauce – this adds a salty element.